-By Art Umble, Wastewater Practice Leader for MWH Global in the Americas
+By Art Umble, Global Wastewater Practice Leader for Stantec Consulting

 The future of water resources for safe and reliable consumptive uses is uncertain.
 Today, hundreds of watershed basins worldwide experience water scarcity during some part of any given year.
 Scarcity of a country’s water resource is expressed as the ratio of the total amount withdrawn to the total renewable water available.
 The water stress ratio in the U.S. is currently between 20 percent and 40 percent, implying that the condition is serious; it also implies that substantial, widespread water management programs must be implemented to balance supply and demand, including resolving potentially intense conflicts between competitive users.